gradyrobbins/jumpstart/Class1/README.md

 # Class 1

 ## LESSON

 - [ ] Topic: How does Codepen work?
 [demo](https://codepen.io/nss-web-development-jumpstart/professor/EXxBEZ/)

+### WHAT TOPICS WILL THIS LESSON COVER?
+### HTML5
+Learn how to build and structure webpages using semantic markup in HTML5.
+We'll cover the basic building blocks to create the skeleton for your website.

 - [ ] Topic: [HTML 101 ](https://codepen.io/nss-web-development-jumpstart/professor/gWVyMP/)

 - [ ] Topic: [HTML 102 ](https://codepen.io/nss-web-development-jumpstart/professor/gRONod/?editors=1000)

 ## EXERCISES

 - [ ] Instructions
 Build a basic blog page that has 3 articles and any random topics you want to talk about.
 The text can be anything, even placeholder text ( look at this [lorem ipsum text generator ](http://lorem-ipsum.perbang.dk/) for an example of the official unofficial gibberish of web developers everywhere ).
 The blog page should contain the following: